ARBII-xD/SudukoSolver/README.md

 # SudukoSolver
-This Sudoku solver tutorial uses python and the backtracking algorithm to find a solution to any solvable sudoku board.
+This Sudoku solver using python and the backtracking algorithm to find a solution to any solvable sudoku board.
+(Without GUI)